samussiah/safety-results-over-time/README.md

 ![Example](https://github.com/RhoInc/safety-results-over-time/wiki/img/customized.PNG)

-Users can view any outcome in the data and stratify that outcome by, for example, sex or treatment; the full functionality is described [here](https://github.com/RhoInc/safety-results-over-time/wiki/User-Requirements).
+Users can view any outcome in the data and stratify that outcome by sex or treatment, for example; the full functionality is described [here](https://github.com/RhoInc/safety-results-over-time/wiki/User-Requirements).
 The library expects an [ADaM-esque data structure](https://www.cdisc.org/system/files/members/standard/foundational/adam/analysis_data_model_v2.1.pdf) by default but can be customized to use any dataset that is one row per participant per timepoint per measure.
 Full details about chart configuration are [here](Configuration).